-After a few years of getting cheated out of my gladiolus blooms, I started forcing my gladiolus corms early indoors–almost guaranteeing that I would get to enjoy my flowers in bloom.
+After a few years of getting cheated out of my Gladiolus blooms, I started forcing my Gladiolus corms early indoors–almost guaranteeing that I would get to enjoy my flowers in bloom.
 The process is super simple.
-All you need are some corms, a window or grow light, and water.
+All you need are some corms, a south-facing window or grow light and water.

-If you prefer to learn in video format, watch this video below.
-Otherwise, scroll on for the instructions and answers to common questions.
+If you prefer to watch rather than read, check out the videos below.
+Otherwise, keep reading for step-by-step instructions for starting Glads indoors and my answers to common questions!

 Step by Step Instructions for Starting Gladiolus Corms Indoors